See No Evil, Hear No Evil (1989) from Tuna and Johnny Web (Uncle Scoopy)

 Tuna's notes

-See No Evil, Hear No Evil (1989) is an Arthur Hiller comedy staring Richard Pryor as a blind man (Wally), and Gene Wilder as a deaf man (Dave).
+See No Evil, Hear No Evil (1989) is an Arthur Hiller comedy starring Richard Pryor as a blind man (Wally), and Gene Wilder as a deaf man (Dave).
 It is the second film in which Hiller brought the two together.
 Pryor has nine miles of attitude and is a compulsive gambler who tries to hide the fact that he is blind.
 Dave, adept at lip reading, tries to convince everyone that he can hear.
 Dave runs a smoke shop/magazine stand, and Wally goes to him looking for a job.

 I thoroughly enjoyed this film.
-Not every gag worked, but some of them were laugh out loud funny, and I liked both cantankerous characters.
+Not every gag worked, but some of them were laugh-out-loud funny, and I liked both cantankerous characters.
 In one of my two favorite scenes, Wally is in a bar fight, with Dave helping him avoid punches, and telling him where to punch.
 In another, a police photographer is driven to distraction having Wally tell Dave to face forward, and not move.

 DVD INFO